-- Do a brief run-through before the meeting and keep track of the time.
-If youth are in your group, be sure to build in time for them to share their afterschool story. - When the meeting is about to start, check how much time you will have and adjust accordingly. - Respect the time you set aside for youth sharing.
-Stories from young people can be especially compelling. - Stay on message.
+- Do a brief run-through before the meeting and keep track of the time. - Before entering the office, review the talking points and determine who will cover each topic. - When you arrive at the office, check how much time you will have and adjust accordingly. - Listen to what the member or staff is interested in or concerned about; connect afterschool to those issues. - Stay on message.
 Don't bring up individual requests.
 It's easy to take the meeting off topic, so stick to the talking points.
-Likewise, try not to get distracted by prolonged conversations about people or places you may have in common. - ✓ You don't need to know every answer.
+Likewise, try not to get distracted by prolonged conversations about people or places you may have in common with the staff or member.
+Try to stay on topic as much as possible. - You don't need to know every answer.
 If you don't have an answer to a question, offer to research the information and get back to the office as soon as possible.
-This provides a great opportunity to continue interaction with the member or staff. - At the end of the meeting, thank the member or staff for his or her time and encourage them to visit an afterschool program.
-Invite them to a Lights On Afterschool event in October. - Before leaving the office, ask for an email address. - Group Leaders should fill out the Feedback Form on the app or on the website.
+This provides a great opportunity to continue interaction with the member or staff. - At the end of the meeting, thank the member or staff for his or her time and encourage him or her to visit an afterschool program.
+Invite him or her to a Lights On Afterschool event in October. - Before leaving the office, ask for an email address. - Group Leaders should fill out the Feedback Form on website.